moosetechnology/moosetechnology.github.io/moose-wiki/Users/Moose IDE/index.md

 ---

 Moose IDE is a group of tools connected the one with the others that one can use to explore a model.
-In this page, we group the documentation for each tool.
+On this page, we group the documentation for each tool.

 - [Moose Toolbar](#moose-toolbar)
 - [Moose IDE Overview](#moose-ide-overview)